open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

 ### Framework agreement's `method`

-Here are the possible value for `FrameworkAgreement.method`, and common synonyms:
+Here are the possible values for `FrameworkAgreement.method`, and common synonyms:

 - withoutReopeningCompetition: call-offs
 - withReopeningCompetition: mini-competitions
-- withAndWithoutReopeningCompetition: call-offs and mini-competitions -
+- withAndWithoutReopeningCompetition: call-offs and mini-competitions

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BG-706 (Techniques)](https://github.com/eForms/eForms).
 See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).